isai7710/darksaber-nvim/README.md

 Since I'm using lazy.nvim, one of the requirements is to have luarocks installed.
 Here's how I got the default installation of Lua and Luarocks under /usr/local:

-1. Ensure you have the build prerequisites: `sudo apt install build-essential libreadline-dev unzip'
+1. Ensure you have the build prerequisites: `sudo apt install build-essential libreadline-dev unzip`
-2. Run the following to build and install **Lua** (download package tar ball, extract, build and install).
+2. Run the following to build and install **Lua** (download package tar ball, extract, build and install) you can use wget too.

 ```
 curl -R -O http://www.lua.org/ftp/lua-5.3.5.tar.gz